kbond/symfony-reproducer/README.md

 No icons are provided by this package.
 Add your svg icons to the `templates/icons/` directory.
 The name of the file is used as the name of the icon (`name.svg` will be named `name`).

-When icons are rendered, the class attribute on the original `<svg>` element will be removed.
+When icons are rendered, the class/width/height attributes on the original `<svg>` element will be removed.
 This allows you to copy/paste icons from sites like [heroicons.com](https://heroicons.com/) and not worry about hard-coded classes interfering with your design.

-### Install Command
+### Import Command

-The [Blade UI Kit](https://blade-ui-kit.com/) has a huge searchable repository of icons from many different icon sets.
+The [Iconify Design](https://iconify.design/) has a huge searchable repository of icons from many different icon sets.
 This package provides a command to locally install icons from this site.

-1. Visit [Blade UI Kit](https://blade-ui-kit.com/blade-icons#search) and search for an icon you'd like to use.
-Once you find one you'd like, visit the icon's profile page and note the name.
-For instance, https://blade-ui-kit.com/blade-icons/heroicon-s-user has the name `heroicon-s-user`.
+1. Visit [Iconify Design](https://icon-sets.iconify.design/) and search for an icon you'd like to use.
+Once you find one you like, visit the icon's profile page and use the widget to copy its name.
+For instance, https://icon-sets.iconify.design/flowbite/user-solid/ has the name `flowbite:user-solid`.
-2. Run the following command, replacing `heroicon-s-user` with the name of the icon you'd like to install:
+2. Run the following command, replacing `flowbite:user-solid` with the name of the icon you'd like to install:

     ```bash
-    bin/console ux:icons:require heroicon-s-user # saved as `heroicon-s-user.svg`
+    bin/console ux:icons:import flowbite:user-solid # saved as `user-solid`

     # adjust the local name
-    bin/console ux:icons:require heroicon-s-user:user # saved as `user.svg`
+    bin/console ux:icons:import flowbite:user-solid@user # saved as `user.svg`
     ```

 ## Usage